The New England Journal of Medicine December 05, 2002

 Endpoint

-Key result: There was no significant difference in survival between rhythm control and rate control strategies.
+Key result: No significant difference in overall mortality was found between rate-control and rhythm-control strategies.

 Tested